entaroadun/hnpickup/README.txt

 ## == MODEL
 ## =============================

-This app can serve as a simple business model where you claim is that your DATA MINING application bring better EXPERIENCE, OUTCOME, and VALUE to existing products.
+This app can serve as a very simple business model where you claim is that your DATA MINING application brings better EXPERIENCE, OUTCOME, and VALUE to existing products.
 How come?
 If you start adding new knowledge to existing data you will see the
 pattern: large data can be abstracted to a small